Cactus-Network/cactus_rs/wasm/README.md

-The `chia_wasm` package has JavaScript bindings for the rust implementation of the `chia` crate in wasm.
+The `cactus_wasm` package has JavaScript bindings for the rust implementation of the `cactus` crate in wasm.

 ## Build